mrszb/makingEmbeddedSystems/lesson4/README.md

 ```

-but there is better way:
+... but there is a better way:

 ```
 #define GPIOC_BASE      (PERIPH_BASE + 0x11000) // GPIOC base address is 0x40011000